-Core Property Inspections, owner and lead inspector Aaron Bosch has completed over 5000 home inspections, and he is well-reviewed for his extensive knowledge and friendly service.
-A well experienced home inspector has seen hundreds of properties a year.
+Core Property Inspections, owner and lead inspector Aaron Bosch has completed over 7500 home inspections, and he is well-reviewed for his extensive knowledge and friendly service.
+A well-experienced home inspector has seen hundreds of properties a year.
 This gives us an insight into what we should be looking for in a property.
-For example, a 1975 property you would need to be aware of solid aluminum wiring.
+For example, for a 1975 property, you would need to be aware of solid aluminum wiring.

 Based on this experience, home inspectors can best advise what steps you will need to take to better prepare a property to live in.

 For the industry, consumer protection is the regulating body that gives Home Inspectors their licenses.
 To get a license, you must have the proper insurance in place for the industry.

-Contractors – While good contractors are definitely skilled and do possess a lot of knowledge about construction, the realty is they are not insured to conduct the work of a home inspector, and do not carry license numbers issued by consumer protection.
+Contractors – While good contractors are definitely skilled and do possess a lot of knowledge about construction, the reality is they are not insured to conduct the work of a home inspector and do not carry license numbers issued by consumer protection.
 Well, what does this mean?
-Well it means they do not produce a report, and if they are wrong about something, there is no insurance backing their words.
+Well, it means they do not produce a report, and if they are wrong about something, there is no insurance backing their words.

 Family Members – I see many people bring family members that are quite knowledgeable in building science.
 And while this may be, the same as above, what if something was to go wrong?
-Would it be very awkward conversation around family events such as Christmas?
-Will it deteriorate the relationship with family?
+Would it be a very awkward conversation around family events such as Christmas?
+Will it deteriorate the relationship with the family?
 I’ve seen both scenarios happen before

-Realtors – I figure this one is an obvious one, but apart from the issues about insurance, having your realtor do the inspection for you screams conflict of interest.
+Realtors – I figure this one is an obvious one, but apart from the issues about insurance, having your realtor do the inspection for you screams a conflict of interest.

 Yourself – Some buyers try and do their own inspection to save cost And while I’m all for being thrifty, sometimes it can be dangerous when the cost savings may put at risk an investment you are making in the hundreds of thousands of dollars.